rohitbhirud/pothole-detection-android/README.md

 This was my project for final year of Computer Engineering.

-Technology Used :  Android Platform &amp; PHP / MySQL
+Technology Used :  Android Platform &amp; PHP / MySQL [ Laravel ]

-Laravel source code of this project <a href="https://github.com/rohitbhirud/automted-pothole-detection-laravel" target="_blank">click here</a>
+Laravel back-end source code of this project <a href="https://github.com/rohitbhirud/automted-pothole-detection-laravel" target="_blank">click here</a>

-You can download apk on : <a href="http://hubject.in" target="_blank">http://hubject.in</a>

 Features used are :
 	<ol>